 Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, oil and gas gorilla ExxonMobil (NYS: XOM) has earned a respected four-star ranking.

 With that in mind, let's take a closer look at Exxon's business and see what CAPS investors are saying about the stock right now.

 $12.7 billion / $17.0 billion

 Sources: S&P Capital IQ and Motley Fool CAPS.

-On CAPS, 94% of the 8,247 members who have rated Exxon believe the stock will outperform the S&P 500 going forward.
-These bulls include All-Star TheMiracleDJR, who is ranked in the top 5% of our community, and LegendPhoenix.
+On CAPS, 94% of the 8,271 members who have rated Exxon believe the stock will outperform the S&P 500 going forward.

-What do you think about Exxon, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
-Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
-CAPS is 100% free, so get started!
+Owning exceptional stocks is a surefire way to secure your financial future.
+Of course, despite its four-star rating, Exxon may not be your top choice.

 Want to see how well (or not so well) the stocks in this series are performing?
 Follow the newTrackPoisedToCAPS account.

-At the time this article was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-Motley Fool newsletter services have recommended buying shares of Chevron.
+At the time thisarticle was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
+Motley Fool newsletter services have recommended buying shares of Exxon.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.